vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 You can designate the same datastore as the container store for multiple virtual container hosts.

-If you do not specify the `container-store` option, vSphere Integrated Containers stores container VM files in the same datastore that you specify in the mandatory `image-store` option.
+If you do not specify the `container-store` option, vSphere Integrated Containers Engine stores container VM files in the same datastore that you specify in the mandatory `image-store` option.

 If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.